Minimum-CD/cd-manifesto/README.md

 `npm ci` will install all pre-commit hooks to verify style errors and test before allowing commits.

+`npm test` will validate formatting.
+This will also run automatically as a pre-commit hook.

 `npm start` will run the site locally.

 `npm run build` will create the static site if you need to see the resulting structure.